nimblehq/infrastructure-templates/CONTRIBUTING.md

 npm run publish
 ```

-**Note:** You need to have the NPM account to publish the project and make sure that the version in `package.json` is updated.
+**Note:** NPM credentials are required to publish the project.
+Ensure that the version in `package.json` is updated.